 So often we see things mass produced by machine.
-Millions of cookie cutter items that make us lose connection with the concept of artisan made and skilled craftsmanship.
-My handcrafted items may not be precision perfect like items made from a machine, but I think there is great beauty in the imperfections.
-Behind each piece there is consideration, intention, and selfless time.
-A great deal of often back pain inducing time, but time well spent nonetheless.
+Millions of cookie cutter items that fray our appreciation of artisan made objects and skilled craftsmanship.
+My work is not machine-made perfect and I believe there is great beauty in that.
+Behind each piece there is careful consideration, intention, time, honesty, and soul.

-My process is truly my identity as an artist.
-I stand for the slow made item that was worked by hand from start to finish.
-I am about celebrating the Maker’s mark and the play in artistic exploration.
-I’ve been told that each of my pieces have soul and I believe it’s the care and attention to detail given to each piece that plays a role in establishing that.
-Because each piece is individually handcrafted, no pieces will ever be precisely the same.
+The process distinguishes my work.
+I stand for the slow made item that is worked by hand from start to finish.
+I celebrate the Maker’s mark and the play in artistic exploration.
+Because each piece is individually handcrafted, no two are ever precisely the same.

 After casting and/or fabrication, all work is finalized with a satin finish.
-My work primarily consists of Argentium silver (100% recycled silver) and 14K gold vermeil.
+The work primarily consists of Argentium silver (100% recycled silver) and 14K gold vermeil.
 For more information about the materials go here.
-The only step I do not complete in my studio is the vermeil finish.
-This work is sent out in it's finished state (as a silver piece) and processed in order to assure the 14K gold meets the certified thickness for vermeil.
+The only step not completed in my studio is the vermeil finish.
+This work is sent out in it's finished state as a silver piece, and processed in order to assure the 14K gold meets the certified thickness for vermeil.
 Any pre-manufactured components used in my work (chain, ear nuts) are made in America.